 - Main Purpose of Travel (Motivo Principal del Viaje): Choose from one of the following options: holidays, visiting, business, health, work, or other.
 Tick the "holidays" box unless you have a specific type of Peruvian visa for family visits, work or any other type of previously approved stay.

 - Fill out the Lower Section: Finally, fill out the lower third of your Tarjeta Andina, which includes the most important details from the steps above (such as name, passport number, and date of birth).
 You will keep this part of the TAM after handing the form over to the border official.
 There is one additional field: “Amount Expended During Your Stay (US$).”
 Ignore it -- if you are asked to complete this section when you exit the country, make a rough estimation.
 There are two sections for official use only (solo para uso oficial), which should be left blank.

 - You can print the Tarjeta Andina from Peru’s Migraciones website, where Spanish, English, and Japanese versions are available as PDF documents.

 - Don’t lose your Tarjeta Andina!
 After checking your completed form, the airport or border official will hand back your section of the TAM (the lower third).
 Keep it safe for the duration of your trip -- you’ll need it to exit the country.
 If you lose it, you’ll have to get a replacement (find out how with our guide to obtaining a replacement TAM).

 - Don’t let anyone else fill out your TAM.
 Border crossings attract dubious characters, some of whom will offer to help before demanding a tip, while others will try to run off with your passport.

-- If you want more time in Peru -- beyond the days allowed by your original TAM -- read Peru Tourist Visa Extensions.
+- If you want more time in Peru -- beyond the days allowed by your original TAM -- familiarize yourself with Peru tourist visa extensions.

 - Always carry a pen with you when you fly into Peru -- it makes life easier.